routine needed to run the notebook on Google Colab

 plt.show()

-It is pretty clear that the network is periodic, with also the error following a periodic pattern.
-Obviously a longer training and a more expressive neural network could improve the results!
+It's clear that the network successfully captures the periodicity of the solution, with the error also exhibiting a periodic pattern.
+Naturally, training for a longer duration or using a more expressive neural network could further improve the results.

 What's next?ΒΆ

-Congratulations on completing the one dimensional Helmholtz tutorial of PINA!
-There are multiple directions you can go now:
+Congratulations on completing the one-dimensional Helmholtz tutorial with PINA!
+Here are a few directions you can explore next:

 PeriodicBoundaryEmbedding